kikrishn/Blog/about.md

 I've been playing flute for almost 20 years now, and have been composing for almost 10.
 I am a huge proponent of the
 [Dalcroze School](https://dalcrozeusa.org/about-dalcroze/what-is-dalcroze/)
-of music pedagogy, and I want to bring some Dalcrozian ideas into mathematics teaching.
-I practice card magic, and was a professional magician for a year before grad school.
+of music pedagogy, and I like to bring Dalcrozian ideas into my mathematics teaching.
 I also watch too much youtube.

 I think examples are extremely important when learning anything, and computation is an invaluable resource when doing research.
-Unfortunately, I often find myself unable to find concrete examples of many objects or theorems in mathematics.
+Unfortunately, I am often unable to find explicit examples of objects and theorems in higher mathematics.
 Moreover, there aren't many resources for seeing how mathematicians "in the wild" use computers to help understand the problems they're solving.
-I started a blog to try and combat both of these trends.
+I started a blog to try and combat both of these issues.
 Whenever I struggle to find (useful) concrete examples of a theorem I'm learning, I'll make a post so that future students will have an easier time finding some.
 I'll also post about my research, often with examples of [sage](https://sagemath.org) code that I've used to play with the problem at hand.

+---

 I have had some mathematicians tell me that I need to "get over" a "reliance" on concrete examples.
 Out of spite, or perhaps to clarify my views